Student Debt Clinics

 For a Better Life, for Equity and Civil Rights, for Freedom and for a Voice at Work and in Our Democracy

-The rising cost of higher education has led more than 45 million people in the United States to seek out student loans to finance their pursuit of higher education, borrowing over $1.6 trillion.
-Of these borrowers, 1 in 4 are now in distress—they’re behind on, or not able to pay, the full amount of their monthly payments, or they have gone into default.
-Relief is available for borrowers in distress, but student loan servicers and the U.S. Department of Education seem to confuse or misdirect borrowers as often as they
+The rising cost of higher education has led more than 45 million people in the United States to seek out student loans to finance their pursuit of higher education, borrowing over $1.7 trillion.
+Before March 2020, 1 in 4 were in distress—either not able to pay the full amount of their monthly payments, or they had gone into default.

 That’s where the AFT’s student debt clinics come in.
 Student debt clinics are 90-minute programs that:

 - Situate the experience of borrowers in the midst of a national student debt crisis;

 - Empower them to manage their student debt by giving them information on free federal programs that may lower their monthly payments and lead to their loans being forgiven; and